Saturday 24 July 2010

 Spark-ignition engines will continue to be the dominant type of engine in the US for the next 10 to 15 years and have seen many technology improvements that are producing significant fuel savings.
 As a result, automobile manufacturers are able to create packages of technologies that can meet cost and effectiveness targets in small, incremental steps.
 For example, the report notes the promise of cylinder deactivation - which enables a six- or eight-cylinder engine to run on fewer cylinders when full-engine power is not needed, such as on flat loads.
 Deactivation can reduce fuel consumption by as much as 10 percent at a retail vehicle price increase of $350 to $500, the report says.

 According to its estimates, adopting the full range of technologies to medium- and full-size passenger vehicles with spark-ignition engines could reduce fuel consumption by 29 percent at a cost of $2,200 to the consumer.
 Replacing spark-ignition engines with diesel engines and components would yield fuel savings of about 37 percent for approximately $5,900 per vehicle.
-Spark-ignition engines with hybrid components would reduce by 43 percent at an increase of $6,000 per vehicle.
+Spark-ignition engines with hybrid components would reduce fuel consumption by 43 percent at an increase of $6,000 per vehicle.

 Johnson was less optimistic about how such recommendations might be received by the average car buyer.
 To meet tougher standards, he said, the auto industry will probably focus on measures like lowering vehicle weight, improving the efficiency of gasoline engines and trying to sell smaller cars.
 "Price is very important; hybrids and the diesels are costly, and a lot of people can't afford them," he says.
 "You can't expect them to sell in large numbers unless fuel sells for over four dollars a gallon."